 The accumulation of greenhouse gases in the atmosphere over time is already causing the climate to change with more significant changes to come.
-Since a key purpose of CEQA is to maintain the quality of California’s environment, both now and into the future, reducing the risk of climate change is an important objective under CEQA.
+Since a key purpose of the California Environmental Quality Act (CEQA) (Pub.
+Resources Code, § 21000 et seq.) is to maintain the quality of California’s environment, both now and into the future, reducing the risk of climate change is an important objective under CEQA.

-- Lead agencies must analyze the greenhouse gas emissions of proposed projects, and must reach a conclusion regarding the significance of those emissions.
-(See CEQA Guidelines § 15064.4.)
+- Lead agencies must analyze the greenhouse gas emissions of proposed projects.
+(See CEQA Guidelines, § 15064.4, subd. (a).)

 - The focus of the lead agency’s analysis should be on the project’s effect on climate change, rather than simply focusing on the quantity of emissions and how that quantity of emissions compares to statewide or global emissions.
 (See CEQA Guidelines, § 15064.4, subd. (b).)

 - The impacts analysis of greenhouse gas emissions is global in nature and thus should be considered in a broader context.
 A project’s incremental contribution may be cumulatively considerable even if it appears relatively small compared to statewide, national or global emissions.
 (See CEQA Guidelines, § 15064.4, subd. (b).)